LudoPinelli/comment-box.nvim/README.md

 This plugin tries to remedy this by giving you easy boxes and lines the way you want them to be.

+_comment-box_, as its name implies, is intended to be used for comments in code, but it can also be used in _.txt_ files.

 ## Prerequisite

 _Neovim_ 0.5+